-Creating a wedding planning checklist might not seem like the most exciting thing in the world, but you’ll definitely thank yourself for doing it!
+One of our main planning a wedding tips is creating a checklist.
+This might not seem like the most exciting thing in the world, but you’ll definitely thank yourself for doing it!

 Having a list of all the things you have to do will help to keep you organised and on track, and you can sort your tasks month-by-month to make things more manageable.

 10. Spreadsheets are your friend

 Don’t worry, you don’t need to be an Excel expert for this one!

 Having a master document where you can keep all of your important wedding planning info will be a huge help, rather than scribbling down random names and phone numbers in your diary and trying to make sense of them later on.